 Located on the edge of the village within an easy walk of hotels and shops, this offers an alternative activity in the way of curling.
 For visitors in a wheelchair the entry for the skating rink is free.

-If you would like more information or advice then please do contact Ski 2 Freedom Foundation who work with us to help tourists and visitors with a disability, special need or life-changing condition to make the most of their holiday in the region.
+If you would like more information or advice then please do contact Ski 2 Freedom Foundation who work with us to help tourists and visitors with a disability, special need or life-changing condition to make the most of their holiday in the Destination.

 “The purpose of the International Ski 2 Freedom Foundation is to give people with physical limitations or special needs access to snow sports, winter and summer activities in the Alps.
 There is a good relationship between our foundation and the Destination Gstaad as Gstaad offers many different services for this target group.”

 "We are convinced that people in these special circumstances gain self-confidence and stability through sporting and non-sporting activities and are given an impulse for a better quality of life.
 This also has a positive impact on their environment.
 And we want to promote this effect, " says Catherine Cosby, founder and director of Ski 2 Freedom, the motivation for her commitment.